Master of Narrative Therapy and Community Work

 Adelaide-Hong Kong Friendship Scholarship

-Dulwich Centre is delighted to announce this new scholarship which is available to practitioners from Hong Kong who wish to attend the Master of Narrative Therapy and Community Work (University of Melbourne/Dulwich Centre).
+Dulwich Centre is delighted to continue offering this scholarship, which is available to practitioners from Hong Kong who wish to attend the Master of Narrative Therapy and Community Work (University of Melbourne/Dulwich Centre).
 There is a long history of collaboration between Dulwich Centre and narrative practitioners in Hong Kong, in fact, more practitioners from Hong Kong have completed the Dulwich Centre International training program than from any other city or country!
-The Centre for Youth Research and Practice (Hong Kong Baptist University) and Dulwich Centre currently run a Graduate Certificate in narrative therapy.
-Graduates of this course receive recognition of prior learning towards the new Master of Narrative Therapy and Community Work.
+Hong Kong Baptist University and Dulwich Centre currently run a one-year advanced study programme in narrative practice.
+Graduates of this course receive recognition of prior learning towards the Master of Narrative Therapy and Community Work.

 If you are from Hong Kong you are eligible to apply for the Adelaide – Hong Kong Friendship Scholarship.
-This scholarship will cover a return airfare for the student to fly from Hong Kong to Adelaide in order to attend one of the two week teaching blocks of the Master’s program.
+You can find the scholarship application form and instructions here.